y-chai/GEMS-X003-Geospatial-Analysis-R-Raster/README.md

 3. Open a bash terminal by clicking 'Terminal' icon in the Launcher **OR** by clicking `File > New > Terminal`

-4. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following four commands
+4. If the directories `classes\GEMSX003` were not created before, create directories for this class in the bash terminal using the following command
     ```shell
     cd; mkdir -p classes/GEMSX003
     ```